 Hopefully, this discussion on celiac disease journal prompts and journaling was helpful and inspiring.
 Let me know in the comments below if you journal!
 And if you want more journal prompts like this, check out the Celiac Disease Wellness Journal.

+How to follow a Gluten-Free Vegan Diet Need to how to follow a gluten-free vegan diet?
 Whether you’re following a vegan diet and have to go gluten-free, or you’re living gluten-free and are considering a vegan diet, this post is for you.
-Concerns and considerations are discussed in this post to help people have a better understanding of what following a …
+Concerns and considerations …

 Is the cross-contact from a shared toaster really something to worry about?
 Before now, there hasn’t been a lot of research on the true impacts of different potential cross-contact scenarios such as sharing a toaster with regular gluten-containing bread when you have celiac disease.
 A …